Walze/Miniframe/README.md

 export const router = new Router(Pages);
 ```

 Html files must be placed at _./dev_html/pages_ folder.
-Folder which html files are placed can be changed at _RoutePathReplacer.js_.
+Folder which html files are placed can be changed at _ComponentMaker.js_.

 Components are generated automatically when pages are instantiated.